draftpilot/draftpilot/README.md

 You can see all commands with `--help`.
 Most commands are used only for debugging purposes.

-After initialization, the following files will be generated in the `.draftpilot` folder.
-This folder is automatically added to .gitignore.
+After usage, configuration and temporary files will be generated in the `.draftpilot` folder.

-- context.txt - codebase context (if using without Draftpilot backend).
-You can check this into git if desired.
-- docs.sqlite - an index of all functions in the codebase
-- history.json - history of invocations
+This folder can be inspected for partial output in case things go wrong.

 ## Tips for use / Limitations